Do you save the fun things your kids say? If you don’t, it’s time to start! Kid quotes are fun way to unlock memories and laugh together as a family.

 Anna, breaking into song after being given a piece of chocolate: Everything is awesome!

 Your Turn – What Fun Things Do Your Kids Say?

 What fun things have your kids been saying lately?
 Are you saving kid quotes?
-Share your favorites in the comments of this post, or on my Facebook page.
+Find more funny quotes from my kids here.

 Share comments and feedback below, on my Facebook page, or by tagging me on Instagram.
 Sign up for my newsletter to receive book recommendations, crafts, activities, and parenting tips in your inbox every week.